numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    problems means optimizing :math:`f_{\theta_1}(\mathbf{x})` and :math:`f_{\theta_2}(\mathbf{x})` for :math:`\mathbf{x} \in \mathbb{R}^n`.

- At each time step :math:`t` of an algorithm which optimizes a problem instance :math:`p=(n,f_\theta,\theta_i)`, we define the  performance via a quality indicator function, mapping the set of all solutions evaluated so far (or recommended [HAN2016ex]_) to a :math:`p`-dependent real value. [#]_

- ..
-Anne: I took out the theta-bar - did not look too fine to me - so I felt that I needed to add theta_1 and theta_2 as two different instances @Niko, @Tea please check and improve if possible (I am not particularly happy with the new version).

- In the performance assessment setting, we associate to a problem instance :math:`p` and a given quality indicator, one or several target values such that a problem becomes a quintuple ``(dimension, function, instance, quality indicator, target)``.
+ In the performance assessment setting, we associate to a problem instance :math:`p` a quality indicator and a target value, such that a problem becomes a quintuple ``(dimension, function, instance, quality indicator, target)``.
+ Usually, the quality indicator remains the same for all problems, while we have sets of problems which only differ in their target value.
  The first time the quality indicator drops below the target is considered the runtime to solve the problem.
- Quality indicator target values depend in general on the problem instance :math:`\theta_i`.
+ The quality indicator target value depends in general on the problem instance :math:`\theta_i`.

 *instance*
  Our test functions are parametrized such that different *instances* of the same function are available.
 Different instances can vary by having different shifted optima, can use different rotations that are applied to the variables, ...
 The notion of instance is introduced to generate repetition while avoiding possible exploitation of an artificial function property (like location of the optimum in zero).